Relations among higher Whitehead maps: The higher Whitehead map

+\end{proposition} \begin{proof} Notice that the higher Whitehead map is the composite For the higher Whitehead product, all the maps need to have the same codomain.
+Hence we include the images of the maps $f_i$ into $FW(Y_1,\ldots,Y_m)$ by coordinate inclusions.
+This proves the claim. \end{proof}

 The higher Whitehead product is trivial when it contains a null-homotopic map.
-We now study when the higher Whitehead map is null-homotopic and therefore implies triviality of higher Whitehead products.
+This motivates an investigation of the conditions under which the higher Whitehead map, an element of the higher Whitehead product, is null-homotopic.
+The following result expresses this property in terms of the adjoints of the maps $f_i$.